Workplace health and safety

 Notify the ministry

-Learn how to notify the Ministry of Labour, Training and Skills Development and your health and safety committee if there is a workplace incident or illness, including those resulting in death, injury or occupational illness.
+Learn how to notify the Ministry of Labour, Immigration, Training and Skills Development and your health and safety committee if there is a workplace incident or illness, including those resulting in death, injury or occupational illness.

 You may also need to report injury or illnesses to the Workplace Safety and Insurance Board (WSIB).